F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 - `\d`: list all tables and views in the current schema.
 We can pass a name as an argument to list only the table or view with the given name.
 - `\d+`: same as `\d`, but with additional information.
+- `\dx`: list all extensions in the current database.
 - `\q`: quit the interactive mode.
 - `\i`: execute a script from a file.
 - `\sf <function name>`: show the source code of a function.